 THE CHIEF EXECUTIVE OFFICER RECOMMENDS

-That the Chicago Board of Education (”Board”) amend Board Report 17-1206-PO4 Paid Time Off Policy.
-The amendments to the policy adjust the maximum vacation accrual for Educational Support Personnel and Officers.
-The policy was posted for public comment from February 22, 2021 to March 23, 2021.
+That the Chicago Board of Education (”Board”) amend Board Report 21-0428-PO2 Paid Time Off Policy.
+The amendments to the policy include new eligibility to accrue paid sick days for miscellaneous/part-time seasonal employees.
+The policy was posted for public comment from February 17, 2023 to March 17, 2023.

 PURPOSE: This policy provides for the accrual, accumulation, and use of paid vacation days, sick days, personal business days, and Short-Term Disability benefits by eligible employees in alignment with existing programs and practices, Board Rules, and state law.

 This policy applies to CPS employees in a job category listed by the Chief Executive Officer (“CEO”) or designee as benefits eligible, including those employees who are subject to a Collective Bargaining Agreement (“CBA”) to the extent this policy does not conflict with the terms of the applicable CBA.
 This policy does not apply to employees in a job category listed by the CEO or designee as not benefits-eligible which includes, but is not limited to, part-time, substitute, or retiree job categories.